 10. Ivory Coast (VTE)

-Fortunately, there used to be a shortcut for this otherwise very difficult visa.
+Fortunately, there used to be a shortcut for the otherwise very difficult visa to the Ivory Coast.
 The VTE – Visa Touristique d’Entente – covering Benin, Togo, Burkina Faso, Ivory Coast and Niger.
 This visa was only issued in Ouagadougou, Burkina Faso and “sometimes” in Lomé, Togo (where I got mine).
 Meaning you first had to get a visa to one of those countries to get in and then apply there for the VTE.
 I believe the VTE is one of the world’s rarest issued visas and rumor has it that the VTE has now been abandoned altogether in Ouagadougou.

 I filled out a lot of forms and sent our 4 passports plus lots of documentation to the embassy in Berlin.
 I heard nothing for a long time.
 I wrote multiple e-mails and phoned them many a time, but they did not answer.
 Finally, someone in the embassy answered the phone and informed me the visas were ready.
 However, passports could only be picked up by courier.
 Of course the courier (Blue Water Shipping) insisted to agree pickup by phone before going to the embassy.
 And the embassy did not answer their phone…The next 3 weeks the courier called every day with no answer.
 I then arranged for a friend to do the pickup and issued him an authorization.
 However, the day before he was supposed to go to the embassy they finally picked up their phone and Blue Water finally got the appointment to collect the passports.
 (Note pr 1.1.2017 Kasakhstan is now visa exempt for 30 days for many citizens including those of the EU).